 All passengers are requested to get out and spend the crossing on deck – actually for security reasons, but who wants to sit in a moving garage with no windows when you can spend an hour watching the waves roll, hearing the seagulls scream and smelling the salty air of the sea!?

 Another hour travelling on land and you reach Denmark’s capital.

 Copenhagen has over 602,000 inhabitants who share a little over 86 square km resp. a little over 33 square miles.
 It is connected to Malmö in Sweden by the Øresundbridge.

 If you chose to fly in, Kastrup airport is about twenty minutes from the main station, trains are going every couple of minutes.
 Copenhagen’s strong suit is not only its beauty, but it’s mainly its diversity.
 It’s a city of so much history and so many stories – very old and just recent.

-But Copenhagen is also a Scandinavian capital, and that’s synonymous to neck cutting prices.
-All the more surprising that – while it’s really difficult to tighten your belt when it comes to lodging and food – you can easily save a lot on a fun, diverse and cultural program: Get the Copenhagen Card as soon as you arrive and forget about fares and entrance fees for your entire stay!
+But Copenhagen is also a Scandinavian capital, and that’s synonymous with neck-cutting prices.
+All the more surprising that – while it’s really difficult to tighten your belt when it comes to lodging and food – you can easily save a lot on a fun, diverse, and cultural program: Get the Copenhagen Card as soon as you arrive and forget about fares and entrance fees for your entire stay!